The page has been translated by Gen AI.

 namespaceCustom namespace for custom metrics

-• A namespace is a logical separation used to distinguish and group metrics, designated as a custom metric to differentiate custom metrics.
+• Namespace is a logical division used to classify and group metrics, and is specified as a custom metric to classify custom metrics

-• The namespace must be 3 to 128 characters long, consisting of letters, numbers, spaces, and special characters (_-/), and must start with a letter.
+• Namespace must be 3~128 characters including English, numbers, spaces, and special characters (_-/), and must start with English.

 accessKeyIAM authentication key Access Key